iluvjava/Maths/Notebook 2.0/AMATH 503/Fourier Transform (PDE Flavor).md

 1. Solving PDEs on finite domain.
 2. Making a basis for the Laplace Transform
 3. Representing function in the Frequency domain.

 ---
 ### **Intro**

-We are not going to use the table to read for the Fourier Transform, and we are going to derive it from the ground up and know what exactly going on with the table for the fourier transform.
+We are not going to use the table to read for the Fourier Transform, and we are going to derive it from the ground up and know what exactly going on with the table for the Fourier transform.

 Recall the complex Fourier Series from last time: